 How to Rim a Glass with Sugar

-- ½ cup sugar rim of your choice - (or plain white or brown sugar)
+- ½ cup sugar rim of your choice - or plain white or brown sugar

 Instructions

-For Coffee Mug:
+For a Coffee Mug

 - Pour about 2 tablespoons of maple syrup into a separate plate, or enough to coat the plate evenly (you could also use a flavored simple syrup or other types of syrups).